ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never compromise.

 ## By providing an example, tell me when you have had to handle a variety of assignments.
 Describe the results.
+S: Breast cancer +
+T:
+A:
+R:

+## Tell me about a time when you had to work with limited time or resources?

 # Behavior Questions - Very General One
 ## Why Amazon?